Loading Events

 Refunds and Cancellations

-Registrants who cancel with more than 24 hours’ notice are eligible to receive a refund by emailing WILA’s Business Director
+Registrants who cancel with more than 24 hours’ notice are eligible to receive full or partial refund by emailing WILA’s Business Director

 Questions or concerns?